-These ingredients especially the lamb, lambs fry and spinach are all great sources of iron.
-The trick with using lambs fry (which has 9mg/100g of iron) is to nuterialise the smell with some lemon juice before hand – just allow a few hours for this.
+These ingredients especially the mince, liver and kale are all great sources of iron.
+The trick with using liver (which has 9mg/100g of iron) is to nuterialise the smell with some lemon juice before hand – just allow a few hours for this.

 150g lambs fry